KonnorRogers/personal-site/src/_posts/2022-10-20-actiontext-all-the-ways-to-render-an-actiontext-attachment.md

 ---
-title: ActionText: All the ways to render an ActionText Attachment
+title: "ActionText: All the ways to render an ActionText Attachment"
 categories: actiontext, rails, ruby, webdev
 date: 2022-10-20 23:11:46 UTC
 description: |